OsiriX-Foundation/karnak-documentation/content/userguide/dicomtools.en.md

 description: DICOM tools for checking the connection to a DICOM server
 ---

-This page offers utility tools related to DICOM:
+This page provides an overview of the utility tools available in the DICOM Tools module, designed to assist with connectivity, query, and status checks for DICOM servers.
+These tools enable users to:
-* test the availability of a DICOM node through DICOM Echo
+- Test the availability of a DICOM node using _DICOM Echo_
-* visualize worklists
+- Query a _DICOM Worklist_ and display the DICOM result
-* test standard and proprietary PACS services
+- Group and _monitor_ DICOM nodes using DICOM Echo and WADO protocols

 The different modules are accessed through the tabs at the top of the page.